 If you indicate that you are interested in a car advertised by an approved dealer on our website, then depending on the contact method you choose, we may provide your contact details and other relevant details relating to your car search and account to the relevant dealer so that they can respond to your enquiry and understand your needs.

 If you indicate that you would like to purchase a car from cinch using our finance option, we’ll disclose certain personal data referred to in Section 2 to our third party finance broker, Evolution Funding, who will in turn share your data with lenders and CRAs to consider your finance application.
 Please see the privacy notice of our third party finance broker here for more information about how they, and the lenders, will use your data.

 When your order is ready for delivery or collection (as applicable), we’ll share your name, address and contact details with our third party delivery service provider so that they can get your car to you.
-Our delivery service provider will carry out the checks explained in our Car Purchase Terms and Conditions on you, your ordered car and your part exchange car (if applicable) on delivery.
+Our delivery service provider will carry out the checks explained in our Car Purchase Terms and Conditions on you, your ordered car and your part exchange car (if applicable) on delivery or collection.
 This information will be shared with us so that we can manage the ongoing relationship with you.

 We use a third party warranty provider to provide warranty and maintenance plans in relation to cars purchased from cinch, including cinchCare or, if you choose not to purchase cinchCare, a 90-day warranty with breakdown assistance for the Car at no additional cost to you.
 When you purchase a car from us, if you: (a) purchase cinchCare, or (b) if you choose not to purchase cinchCare and do not opt out of the 90-day warranty, we’ll pass your details to the warranty provider to set up the contract between you and them.
 They will contact you with information in relation to cinchCare or the 90-day warranty product (whichever is relevant to you), including details of the product, relevant documentation and the ongoing performance of the plan.